pickledish/pickledish.github.io/_drafts/2018-07-16-functions.md

 One part of a programming language that doesn't get a lot of attention (in my opinion) is the syntax of a function declaration -- how many parameters the function takes, what types they are, what it returns, and so on.
 It's vitally important information (as I continue to pretend that dynamically-typed languages don't exist), and it's remarkable how each different programming language has an entirely unique way to represent it.

-Which of these ways is the most concise, to prevent going over an 80 or 100 character limit?
+Which of these ways is the most concise, to prevent going over an 80 or 100 character limit and needing to break the definition onto multiple lines?
 More importantly, which one is the most readable?
 And do these two properties have to be inversely correlated?

 So, in order to compare them all, I've decided to write the declaration for a simple(ish) function in 5 different languages: C++, Java, Scala, Haskell, and OCaml.
 Let's see how they stack up: